martl/cmanager/README.md

 There is experimental support for bundling the application in a way that no local Java installation is needed for executing it.

 To create the corresponding image, run `gradle jpackageImage` (or `./gradlew jpackageImage`).
 The image will be available inside the `build/jpackage/cmanager` directory.
-You might want to put this directory into a dedicated archive file for redistribution. **Please note that this an incubating feature of Java 14, so at least Java 14 is required and might break due to API changes.**
+You might want to put this directory into a dedicated archive file for redistribution using the `jpackageImageZip` task. **Please note that this an incubating feature of Java 14, so at least Java 14 is required and this feature might break due to API changes.**

 ## Usage